pho-veteran/stoom/stoom-app/reports.md

 4. **User → ChatMessage (1-to-Many):** A User can send multiple ChatMessages.
 Each ChatMessage has exactly one sender (User).

 5. **Room → ChatMessage (1-to-Many):** A Room contains multiple ChatMessages.
 Each ChatMessage belongs to exactly one Room.

+6. **Room → RoomNote (1-to-Many):** A Room can have multiple RoomNote records, one per user who took notes in that room.

 ### Room Lifecycle State Machine